 Custom Price: The price of content that an institution has negotiated with publishers.
 Once confirmed by the publisher and the institution’s Success Manager, this price is entered into Manage by a member of the Publisher Success team.

-Distribution Rights: Awarded by a publisher, distribution rights allow an institution to deliver content to its faculty and students.
+Distribution Rights: Awarded by a publisher, distribution rights allow an institution to deliver content to its teaching staff and students.
 Distribution rights can also be granted to channel partners and resellers, allowing them to sell a publisher’s content.

 Distributor: The entity that has been assigned rights by the content owner in Manage to distribute assets.